GrokImageCompression/grok/src/lib/jp2/highway/g3doc/quick_reference.md

 Note that Highway functions reside in `hwy::HWY_NAMESPACE`, whereas user-defined functions reside in `project::[nested]::HWY_NAMESPACE`.
-Highway functions generally take either a `Simd` or vector/mask argument.
+Highway functions generally take either a `D` or vector/mask argument.
 For targets where vectors and masks are defined in namespace `hwy`, the functions will be found via Argument-Dependent Lookup.
 However, this does not work for function templates, and RVV and SVE both use builtin vectors.
 There are three options for portable code, in descending order of preference:

 -   `namespace hn = hwy::HWY_NAMESPACE;` alias used to prefix ops, e.g.
     `hn::LoadDup128(..)`;